Entry guidance notes – all categories

 Celebrate your successes – tell the judges about local business awards, involvement in community improvements, business qualifications, recognition.

-Get creative and illustrate your written part, as appropriate.
-You can include graphs, photographs, images to support your brand strength and values, your staff and your achievements – but choose carefully as they must be within your 10 sides of A4 limit.
+Get creative and illustrate your written parts, as appropriate.
+You can include graphs, photographs, images to support your brand strength and values, your staff and your achievements.
 It is not compulsory, but it does add colour and sparkle to the written part, when supported by relevant pictures and charts/tables etc.

 We need facts and relevant information more than pictures but they do give a real ‘feel’ for your business.
 It is an opportunity to show the effectiveness of your branding, company image and style.